GiovanniSalmeri/yellow-math/README.md

 ## Acknowledgements

-This extension is based on the original [asciimath2tex](https://github.com/christianp/asciimath2tex) by Christian Lawson-Perfect for converting AsciiMath to TeX.
-The extension includes [KaTeX 0.15.1](https://github.com/KaTeX/KaTeX) by Emily Eisenberg, Sophie Alpert and other for displaying mathematical expressions.
+The extension includes [KaTeX 0.16.10](https://github.com/KaTeX/KaTeX) by Emily Eisenberg, Sophie Alpert and other.
 Thank you for the good work.

 ## Developer